 Monthly Transmission Losses

-Maritime Link is currently approved to have import up to full capacity i.e.475 MW at NS.
+Maritime Link is now approved to have import up to full capacity i.e.475 MW at NS.

 Details of the calculations contain confidential customer load information and are not publicly available.
 The data can be provided to eligible Transmission Customers on request

 Maritime Link - Loss Factor

 NSPML has recalculated the Transmission Loss Factor as required by the Emera and NALCOR Transmission Service Agreements.

 The calculated loss factor to be applied for Maritime Link transactions for the period above is 4.76%.

 Change from Last Period

 To calculate the loss factor as outlined in the ECA, transfers from the thirteen-month rolling window containing November 2022 to November 2023 as well as estimated station losses for valve cooling, transformer cooling, and auxiliary systems are utilized.
 The loss factor has increased compared to the previous report and is 4.76%.